akshaynagpal/w2n/README.md

 ## Installation

 Please ensure that you have **updated pip** to the latest version before installing word2number.
-This module works with only **Python 2.x** for now.
-Support for Python 3.x will be added soon.

 You can install the module using Python Package Index using the below command.